 While Max has been an enormous positive influence in Liam’s life, it didn’t stop there.
 Liam’s mum and siblings have also benefited from the program.

 “Things at home have improved 100%, there are not as many fights, and Max would often take all three of the kids out, while Liam was his focus he made them all feel better, we all love him, I can’t tell you how glad I am that he came into our lives,” Sharon said.

-You can make a difference to a child or young person like Liam, or a single mother struggling with a new baby, even families or parents who need guidance to provide a safe and loving home for their kids.
-And your donation is tax-deductible.
+Your support does make a difference to a child or young person like Liam, or a single mother struggling with a new baby, even families or parents who need guidance to provide a safe and loving home for their kids.
+And donations are tax-deductible.